 In 2000, I had the privilege of doing studio work on the album My Window to You by my friend and singer-songwriter Stephen Bruce Medd.
 This songs on this album draw on the indigenous poetry of Pauline Johnson.
 Several women’s voices are featured on this album, including a 15-year-old Avril Lavigne with my lead guitar backing on Temple of Life.

 From 1997 – 2015 I was employed by the United Church in administrative roles, and for many of those years, my life as a musician diminished.
 But that is changing.
-In August 2013, I started playing guitar for the Kim Pollard Band.
-Kim is a talented singer/songwriter whose music could be described as “spiritual but not religious.”
+From mid-2013 – early-2016, I was lead blues guitarist for The Kim Pollard Band.
 The band competed in the International Blues Challenge in Memphis Tennessee in January, 2014.
-You can check out more about the band elsewhere on this site.
-A number of other opportunities began to emerge both in church settings and various other venues.
+I have also started writing and producing some songs that can be used by progressive Christian congregations and publish those songs at the Convergence Music Project.

 In recent years, my focus has been on solo electric-acoustic performances around Napanee Ontario.
 Most Saturdays, I have a regular lunch-time gig at Ellena’s Cafe (11-2).
 My style of acoustic guitar playing is known as “finger-style” — picking the guitar with acrylic-enhanced fingernails in the style of Bruce Cockburn, James Taylor, Joni Mitchell, Jim Croce … you get the idea.
 My performances include original songs and covers of songs spanning the last 50 years.
 I enhance the songs by using a loop pedal which enables me to layer guitar parts, along with a vocal harmonizer which layers my voice.